minio/docs/source/index.rst

 MinIO is a Kubernetes-native S3-compatible object storage solution designed to deploy wherever your applications are - on premises, in the private cloud, in the public cloud, and edge infrastructure.
 MinIO is designed to support modern application workload patterns where high performance distributed computing meets petabyte-scale storage requirements.

-MinIO is available under two server editions, each with their own distinct license:

-.. grid:: 2

-   .. grid-item-card:: MinIO Object Store (MinIO)

-      MinIO Object Store (MinIO) is licensed under `GNU Affero General Public License v3.0  <https://www.gnu.org/licenses/agpl-3.0.en.html?ref=docs>`__.

-      MinIO features are available to the community as a stream of active development.

-      MinIO is community-focused, with best-effort support through the MinIO Community Slack Channel and the MinIO Github repository.

-   .. grid-item-card:: MinIO Enterprise Object Store (MinEOS)

-      MinIO Enterprise Object Store (MinEOS) is licensed under the `MinIO Commercial License <https://min.io/pricing?jmp=docs>`__.

-      MinEOS is available to |SUBNET| Enterprise-Lite and Enterprise-Plus customers and includes exclusive support for the :minio-blog:`Enterprise Object Store feature suite <enterprise-object-store-overview/>`.

-      MinEOS include |SUBNET| access for 24/7 L1 support from MinIO Engineering, with 4 or 1 hour SLAs available based on deployment size.

-This site documents Operations, Administration, and Development of MinIO deployments on supported platforms for |minio-tag|.
+This site documents Operations, Administration, and Development of MinIO Community Object Storage deployments on supported platforms for |minio-tag|.
-MinIO Enterprise Object Storage (MinEOS) deployments can use this documentation as a baseline of features available in a current or upcoming release.

 .. todo: More marketing/SEO below?